arpan-dhatt/ooo_foxtrot/README.md

 - CMake (version 3.27 or higher)
 - Verilator
 - C++ compiler supporting C++17
-- `ld.lld`: installable via apt on linux or `brew install llvm` on macOS
+- `ld.lld`: installable via apt on linux or `brew install llvm` on macOS.
+Not necessary if you are not compiling new programs and using existing ELF's in testcases.

 ## Building the Project